 Gardens Theme Park, in Winter Haven, Florida) was Houdini’s King Of Cards— a fantastic poster!
 That poster and the stories I had read up until that point had fueled my imagination of becoming a world-famous magician, too.

 One peculiar thing that many magicians of the golden age seemed to have on their posters–which was absent from the King Of Cards was that of Imps; Little devilish characters.
 They seemed to be making the magic happen for the magician.
-These characters intrigued my clergy-father.
-Who, up until this point had an insufficient experience with magic, tricks or magicians.
-So, when it came time to ask Mr. Price questions during this inaugural visit to the Egyptian Hall—my father inquired as to the reason that all these posters had these Imps on them.
+These characters intrigued my clergy father.
+Who, up until this point had an insufficient experience with magic, tricks, or magicians.
+So, when it came time to ask Mr. Price questions during this inaugural visit to the Egyptian Hall—my father enquired as to the reason that all these posters had these Imps on them.
 Although I don’t remember exactly what David said in answering my father’s question—I do remember Mr. Price was intrigued by the question—and gave a sufficient enough answer that my father never questioned it again.

 It was a day that would—and has—stood out in my memory for more than 29 years.
 And was the first—but not the last of Egyptian Hall Memories.